Department of Labor Logo United States Department of Labor

 Total, all occupations

-Because electricity is provided around the clock, operators, distributors, and dispatchers usually work rotating 8- or 12-hour shifts.
-Work on rotating shifts can be stressful and tiring because of the constant changes in living and sleeping patterns.
+Most power plant operators, distributors, and dispatchers work full time, and some work more than 40 hours per week.
+Operators, distributors, and dispatchers typically work rotating 8- or 12-hour shifts.
+Work on rotating shifts, which may involve day or night work schedules that alternate over a specified time, can be stressful because of the constant changes in living and sleeping patterns.

 Job Outlook About this section